ryanwalls/golang-seed/README.md

 assumes you are using this as a template and will fill in extra details.

 If you want to duplicate without forking see: https://help.github.com/articles/duplicating-a-repository

+## Technical Specifications *required

+### Platforms Supported
+For all projects, it will be MacOS, Windows, and Linux or N/A

+### Inputs / Outputs
+Briefly describe inputs and expected outputs if needed

+### Resource Requirements
+Memory / CPU if applicable

 ## Structure